Skip to content

 Mini-FAQ

 • Why do I measure “half mains” on a floating device?
-Stray capacitance (and sometimes intentional EMI capacitors) couples AC into the floating side.
-A high-impedance meter reads voltage easily, even when the source collapses under load.
+Usually because of stray capacitance or EMI filter capacitors.
+A high-impedance meter can show voltage even when the available current is small.
+The safe interpretation depends on leakage current and source impedance.

 Interested in more technical content?
 Subscribe to our updates for deep-dive RF articles and lab notes.